mylesagray/blog/content/posts/2013-09-16-vsan-vsphere-55-release-date-download/images/index.md

   - Storage
 tags:
   - esxi
-  - vmware
+  - VMware
   - vsan
-  - vsphere beta
+  - vSphere beta
 ---

 VMWare's [vSAN Community site][1] has been launched today in preparation for the release of vSphere 5.5 including the new vSAN feature (clustered, replicated local storage on hosts acting as a "Virtual SAN").